Sanders wins Nevada caucuses, takes national Democratic lead

 LAS VEGAS (AP) — Bernie Sanders scored a resounding victory in Nevada’s presidential caucuses on Saturday, cementing his status as the Democrats’ national front-runner amid escalating tensions over whether he’s too liberal to defeat President Donald Trump.

-While Sanders scored a strong victory, a cluster of candidates fought for a distant second place — and any momentum that may come with it heading into next-up South Carolina and then Super Tuesday on March 3.
-Joe Biden, Pete Buttigieg and Elizabeth Warren were trailing far behind Sanders.

-The 78-year-old Vermont senatorwon by rallying his fiercely loyal base andtapping into support from Nevada’s large Latino community as the Democratic contest moved for the first time into a state with a significant minority population.
+The 78-year-old Vermont senator successfully rallied his fiercely loyal base and tapped into support from Nevada’s large Latino community as the Democratic contest moved for the first time into a state with a significant minority population.

-In a show of confidence, Sanders left Nevada for Texas, which offers one of the biggest delegate troves in just 10 days on Super Tuesday.

-“We are bringing our people together,” he declared.“In Nevada we have just brought together a multigenerational, multiracial coalition which is not only going to win in Nevada, it’s going to sweep this country.”

-Saturday’s win built on Sanders’ win earlier this month in the New Hampshire primary.
-He essentially tied for first place in the Iowa caucuses with Buttigieg, the former mayor of South Bend, Indiana, who has sought to position himself as an ideological counter to Sanders’ unabashedly progressive politics.
+The win built on Sanders’ win earlier this month in the New Hampshire primary.
+He essentially tied for first place in the Iowa caucuses with Pete Buttigieg, the former mayor of South Bend, Indiana, who has sought to position himself as an ideological counter to Sanders’ unabashed progressive politics, but was fighting for a distant second place in Nevada.

+Klobuchar, campaigning in her home state of Minnesota Saturday night, claimed Nevada success no matter what.
+“As usual I think we have exceeded expectations.”

+Billionaire Tom Steyer spent more than $12 million of his own money on television advertising in Nevada, according to data obtained by The Associated Press.

-Trump gloated on social media, continuing his weeks-long push to sow discord between Sanders and his Democratic rivals.
+Trump weighed in on social media, continuing his weeks-long push to sow discord between Sanders and his Democratic rivals.

 “Looks like Crazy Bernie is doing well in the Great State of Nevada.
 Biden & the rest look weak,” Trump tweeted.
 “Congratulations Bernie, & don’t let them take it away from you!”